 Hi, I'm Jen!
 (I'm the short one in the middle.)
 I'm a professional writer, a credentialed teacher, and I help students craft standout college essays.

-There is no easy formula to writing a great college essay.
-But after consulting with admissions readers and officers, leading college essay workshops, and coaching lots of high school students, I can offer students a tried-and-true, totally personalized approach to essay success.
-I support my clients to:
+But after consulting with admissions readers and officers, leading college essay workshops, and coaching lots of successful applicants, I've come up with a tried-and-true, totally personalized approach.
+I support students to:

 I believe your essay should be a proud and positive reflection of who you are.
-I listen, ask for detail, clarification and expansion, and help clients gather the threads until a) a really memorable story comes together, and b) the student's voice shines through, strong and compelling.
+I listen, ask for detail, clarification and expansion, and help gather the threads until a really memorable story comes together, and the student's voice shines through, strong and compelling.

 Support